Print Page | Contact Us | Sign In | Register

 Prepayment Review Update and Call to Action

-We are aware there are significant concerns regarding the prepayment reviews, which started this week.
+We are aware there are significant concerns regarding the prepayment reviews, which started recently.
 When DHS indicated that they didn’t expect much of an impact, we understood that agencies would see minimal delays from what they experience today.
 What we have discovered is that they were referencing the legal requirement to process clean claims within 30 days and complex claims within 90 days.
 They did not take into consideration what their actual practice has been; therefore, providers are experiencing unexpected and significant delays in payments.

-UCare and Medica Updates
+UCare Updates

 Minnesota Health Care Programs (MHCP) Must Grant Electronic Health Record Access to State Medical Review Team (SMRT)